elemental/Elemental/doc/source/core/matrix.rst

    .. cpp:function:: Matrix( int height, int width, const T* buffer, int ldim )

       A matrix is built around column-major constant buffer ``const T* buffer`` with the specified dimensions.
-The memory pointed to by ``buffer`` should not be freed until after the ``Matrix`` object is destructed.
+The memory pointed to by `buffer` should not be freed until after the :cpp:type:`Matrix\<T>` object is destructed.

    .. cpp:function:: Matrix( int height, int width, T* buffer, int ldim )

       A matrix is built around the column-major modifiable buffer ``T* buffer`` with the specified dimensions.
-The memory pointed to by ``buffer`` should not be freed until after the ``Matrix`` object is destructed.
+The memory pointed to by `buffer` should not be freed until after the :cpp:type:`Matrix\<T>` object is destructed.

    .. cpp:function:: Matrix( const Matrix<T>& A )